joeriedel/Tread3.0A2/README.md

 16) Undo history is pretty robust and also saves with the map file.
 17) There are probably other various modifier combinations that do different things but I don't remember.
 18) There is decent grouping/ungrouping, and show/hide (see the right dock bar near the bottom).
+19) Right click in any view in the upper left corner for a context menu to change view options.